Jeffrey Wigand

-Jeffrey Stephen Wigand (/ˈwaɪɡænd/; born December 17, 1942) is an American biochemist and whistleblower.
+Jeffrey Stephen Wigand (/ˈwaɪɡænd/; born December 17, 1942) is an American biochemist and tobacco industry whistleblower.

 He is a former vice president of research and development at Brown & Williamson in Louisville, Kentucky, who worked on the development of reduced-harm cigarettes and in 1996 blew the whistle on tobacco tampering at the company.
 This was adapted for 1999 film The Insider, with Russell Crowe portraying Wigand.

-He currently lectures around the world as an expert witness and consultant for various tobacco issues.
+He currently lectures around the world and serves as a consultant for various tobacco issues.

 Early life, military service and education

 Wigand was born in New York City and grew up in the Bronx and later Pleasant Valley, New York.
-After a brief time in the military (including a short assignment in Vietnam), he earned a Master's in Biochemistry and a PhD from the University at Buffalo in Biochemistry.
+After a brief time in the military (including a short assignment in Vietnam), he earned a Master's and a PhD from the University at Buffalo in Biochemistry.

 Career

 Prior to working for Brown & Williamson, Wigand worked for several health care companies, including Pfizer and Johnson & Johnson.
 In addition, he was employed as General Manager and Marketing Director at Union Carbide in Japan, and as a senior vice president at Technicon Instruments.